Tuesday, March 24, 2020

 The third time my mother tried to kill herself, she was successful.

-There are plenty of details which are not really worth sharing but here are three incidents that have stuck with me for various reasons:
+There are plenty of details that are not worth sharing but here are three incidents that have stuck with me for various reasons:

 I was living in an apartment about 90 miles from my mom and was (perhaps fittingly) alone when I found out.